 HERNIAS IN SHIH~TZU PUPPIES

-tissue.
+surrounding tissue.
 There are numerous types of hernias, each type named after its affected area.

 A hernia which can be pushed back into the abdomen is called reducible.
 Hernias which are not reducible are called